antoniorodr/memo/README.md

 ## :pushpin: Roadmap

-- Possibility to remove a folder
+- Enhance the implementation of Apple Reminders.

 ## :memo: License